Acute Myeloid Leukemia Clinical Trial

 INTENSIFICATION 2: Patients receive methotrexate IT, hydrocortisone IT, and cytarabine IT on day 0.
 Patients also receive high-dose cytarabine IV over 1-3 hours Q12H on days 1-4 and dexrazoxane IV over 5-15 minutes and mitoxantrone hydrochloride (mitoxantrone) IV over 5-15 minutes on days 3-6.

 INTENSIFICATION 3: Patients receive high-dose cytarabine IV over 3 hours Q12H on days 1, 2, 8, and 9.
-Patients also receive asparaginase Erwinia chrysanthemi IM or IV over 1-2 hours and asparaginase IM or IV over 30 minutes on days 2 and 9.
+Patients also receive asparaginase Erwinia chrysanthemi IM or IV over 1-2 hours or asparaginase IM or IV over 30 minutes on days 2 and 9.

 ARM A HIGH RISK GROUP: